Creating a personal development plan can help you grow at work and beyond.

 Managers should schedule regular personal development meetings—quarterly at a minimum.
 I meet with my direct reports monthly to go over their personal development plans and see what progress they’ve made.
 This shows them I’m invested in their growth, which builds trust and engagement.

 I also share my goals with my team so they can hold me accountable.
 It’s a subtle way of teaching them to manage up, and it builds their leadership skills.
+(Check out this leadership rubric if you have a minute.)

 4. Set a calendar reminder to hold yourself accountable.